Helping millions of people navigate the world of technology.

 Step 4: Select the Disabled or Not configured option from the following window.
 Then, hit Apply followed by OK.

-Once you reboot your PC, the Registry Editor should work fine.
+Restart your PC after this, and the Registry Editor should work fine.

-If the above solutions don’t work out, you can use System Restore to restore Windows to an earlier state before the issue first appeared.
-Here’s how you can go about it.
+If nothing works, you can use System Restore to restore Windows to an earlier state before the issue first appeared.
+Here’s how to do it.

 Step 1: Open the search menu, type in create a restore point, and select the first result that appears.